-- Your preferred specialties or niches, to a maximum of 3
+- Your preferred specialties or niches, to a maximum of three.

 - A 100-word bio that effectively sums up your experience, and answers the question all clients ask, “Why should I hire you for my white paper?”

 - At least one sample white paper that you’re happy with, as a properly designed PDF.
 (Note: If you are an experienced white paper writer, send in three samples to show us your range.)

 Why do we need all that?